mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

    handles on Windows.

-On Unix using the *spawn* or *forkserver* start methods will also start a *semaphore tracker* process which tracks the unlinked named semaphores created by processes of the program.
-When all processes have exited the semaphore tracker unlinks any remaining semaphores.
+On Unix using the *spawn* or *forkserver* start methods will also start a *resource tracker* process which tracks the unlinked named system resources (such as named semaphores or :class:`~multiprocessing.shared_memory.SharedMemory` objects) created by processes of the program.
+When all processes have exited the resource tracker unlinks any remaining tracked object.
-Usually there should be none, but if a process was killed by a signal there may be some "leaked" semaphores.
-(Unlinking the named semaphores is a serious matter since the system allows only a limited number, and they will not be automatically unlinked until the next reboot.)
+Usually there should be none, but if a process was killed by a signal there may be some "leaked" resources.
+(Neither leaked semaphores nor shared memory segments will be automatically unlinked until the next reboot.
+This is problematic for both objects because the system allows only a limited number of named semaphores, and shared memory segments occupy some space in the main memory.)

 To select a start method you use the :func:`set_start_method` in the ``if __name__ == '__main__'`` clause of the main module.
 For